msasinowski/react-native-expo-braintree/INTEGRATION_3.X_EXPO.md

     ],
 ...
 ```
 `xCodeProjectAppName` - Name of your xCode project in case of this repository, for example app  it will be `ExpoBraintreeExample`

+`xCodeProjectAppName` - Name of your xCode project in case of this repository, for example app  it will be `ExpoBraintreeExample`

+`xCodeProjectAppName` - Name of your xCode project in case of this repository, for example app  it will be `ExpoBraintreeExample`

 #### Android Specific